pmj-chosim/Terraform_HCL_Series/WhatIsTerraform.md

  <br> <br>

 ### (4) Data Block
-A **Data Block** is used to query data that already exists outside of your Terraform configuration.
-It can fetch existing resources (e.g., images, networks) and use them to configure new resources.
+A **Data Block** is used to fetch information about existing resources that were created outside of your Terraform configuration.
+For example, it can retrieve data about a virtual machine created 3 years ago or a VNet created yesterday.
+You can then use this data to configure new resources or reference these existing resources in your Terraform setup.
 ```hcl
 data "azurerm_virtual_network" "ex" {
   name                = "myvnet"